AOSSIE-Org/website/README.md

 To contribute to this repository you will need to:
 - **Fork this repository**
 - **Push changes to a new branch in your fork**
-- **Create a pull request from that branch to the master branch of this repository**
+- **Create a pull request from that branch to the main branch of this repository**

 Forking only needs to be done once, after which you can push changes to your fork.